GENI-NSF/geni-tools/README-stitching.txt

 The same request RSpec will be submitted to every aggregate required for your topology.
 Stitcher will create reservations at each of these aggregates for you.
-Note however that stitcher only knows how to contact aggregates that are involved in the circuits you request - nodes you are trying to reserve in the RSpec that are not linked with a stitching link will not be reserved, because stitcher does not know
+NOTE however that stitcher only knows how to contact aggregates that are involved in the circuits you request - nodes you are trying to reserve in the RSpec that are not linked with a stitching link will not be reserved, because stitcher does not know